aliglara/my-curriculum/resume_version/resume_process.md

 <!-- The unordered list immediately after the h1 will be formatted on a single
 line.
 It is intended to be used for contact details -->

-- <alilarag@mail.com>
-- (614) 440-6494
+- e-mail: <alilarag@mail.com>.
+Phone: (614) 440-6494.
+Austin, TX
 - [aliglara @ Linkedin](https://www.linkedin.com/in/aliglara)
-- Austin, TX

 ## Summary

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> Experienced Chemical Engineer specializing in process improvement and optimization.
+is intended to be used for a summary. -->
+Experienced Chemical Engineer specializing in process improvement and optimization.
 Proficient in applying statistical and mathematical modeling to enhance operational efficiency.
 Skilled in leading teams to achieve productivity gains and streamline workflows.
-Demonstrated ability in leveraging tools such as Matlab, Hysys, and Python for data-driven process enhancement.
-Bilingual in English and Spanish with a focus on continuous improvement and team collaboration.
+Demonstrated ability to leverage Matlab, Hysys, and Python tools for data-driven process enhancement.
+Bilingual in English and Spanish, focusing on continuous improvement and team collaboration.

 ## Skills